 Figure 3.2 shows pH data from the quarry site sampling locations.
-Of 76 samples taken since 1995, 75 have pH values between 6.0 and 8.0.
+Of 96 samples taken since 1995, 95 have pH values between 6.0 and 8.0.
 A pH of 5.8 was recorded from Pit 174 in 1995, but more recent samples average approximately 6.5.
 Alkalinity data presented in Figure 3.3 are consistent with the pH results, with all sites maintaining measurable alkalinity provided by dissolution of carbonate minerals.
 The lower alkalinity value from Pit 6 represents influences from organic acids derived from forest soils (note associated low conductivities of Pit 6 samples).
 Sample sites with the highest alkalinity are groundwater monitoring wells in Pit 5.
 Pit 5 has the highest carbonate content of the quarries and also may show influences from the water treatment plant located at that site and the continued quarrying activity.

 Conductivity data are shown in Figure 3.4.
 Conductivity indicates the amount of dissolved constituents in the water.
 Samples having higher conductivity values usually have higher sulfate, calcium and magnesium (hardness) concentrations, reflecting influences from sulfide oxidation and carbonate mineral dissolution.
 With the exception of one well in Pit 5 (MW-T-01-07), all conductivity data are consistent with waters derived from relatively freshly exposed low to moderately mineralized quarry rock.
+The April 2004 sample for Pit 174 showed an elevated conductivity value of 2860 μmhos/cm; however, the remaining samples for 2004 were within historical limits (400 - 600 μmhos/cm) for the site.
 MW-T-01-07 has considerably higher conductivity, which may reflect an influence from the Pit 5 water treatment plant.
 Past treatment plant upsets have contributed water to the area around the plant.
 This well and its relationship to the treatment plant and the tailings facility are discussed in more detail in KGCMC, 2003.
 The results for sulfate, magnesium and hardness, shown in Figures 3.5, 3.6 and 3.7, respectively, correlate with conductivity results.